 Castleton is owned and operated by Singita, a company that specialises in providing deluxe accommodation across many great destinations within Safari Africa – Grumeti and Lamai in Tanzania, Pamushana National Park in Zimbabwe, and South Africa’s mighty Kruger N.P.
 Formerly the family home of Singita founder Luke Bailes’ grandfather, Castleton is steeped in history – and despite its high-end facilities, it has plenty of rustic charm.
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, game drives, safari walks, tennis, archery, private guide and lodge staff, transfers between the lodge and Singita’s airstrip, and a laundry service.
-The property is open all year round.
+The property is open all year round and all children are welcome.

 ACCESS & LOCATION: